GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 1. Inside IDEA, set up a new Java project from the project you cloned.
    In the "Welcome to IntelliJ IDEA" window, pick "Import Project" and choose the pom.xml file.

+2. If not already checked, check the box for import maven projects automatically.

-2. Run > Edit Configurations...
+3. Run > Edit Configurations...

 3. Click the + icon on the upper left hand side.
 Select "Cloud Debug" from the popup menu.
 (If this option doesn't appear, check whether the plugin is installed and activated.)